Are there customers you won’t work with..?

-As one of Australia’s most trusted repairers, we attract great customers by design, but as every business owner knows, you cannot please everyone, no matter how well you run a business, nor should you try.
-You also cannot filter all the bad eggs.
+As one of Australia’s most trusted repairers, we attract great customers and have very few issues.
+As every business owner knows, however, you cannot please everyone, no matter how hard you try or how well you run a business.

 The Blacklist

+It is a pleasure assisting normal, polite, respectful customers, but I choose to avoid aggressive, demanding, disrespectful, entitled, rude or otherwise unreasonable people.
 Unfortunately, there exists a small subset of people so unreasonable and problematic that attempts to work with them must be avoided entirely.
-For these individuals, there is a price to pay beyond alienating those they come in immediate contact with.

 Assistance is terminated, details are recorded and shared, and that person is blacklisted and perma-banned.

-Rest assured, no reasonable human has ever been blacklisted, but what does this mean for the few dozen individuals who have?
-Well, blacklisted individuals lose access to the most highly regarded technicians in Western Australia for a start, irrespective of which one they upset.
-That’s a bad outcome, well worth avoiding.
+Rest assured, no reasonable human has been blacklisted nor will they be, but what does this mean for the few dozen individuals who have?
+Well, blacklisted individuals lose access to the most highly regarded technicians in Western Australia, forever and irrespective of which one they upset.

 Admission

-- Bang on my door like a madman at 8 am on a Sunday morning to collect equipment after being told we are closed on Sundays.
+• Pound on my door like a loon for 30 minutes at 8 am on a Sunday in a pointless attempt to collect equipment when we are closed.

-- Don’t collect your equipment or pay your account for a year, then forget to thank me for me not selling your equipment and argue about the storage charges you’ve accrued.
+• Don’t pay your due-in-7-days account for a year, then forget to thank me for not selling your equipment and argue about the storage charges you’ve accrued.

 Discover more from LiQUiD AUDiO